cagloria/news-homepage/README.md

 <p align="center">⚠️ This project is in development. ⚠️</p>

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
-This page utilizes HTML, CSS, and JavaScript, as well as responsive layout and accessbility practices.
+This page utilizes HTML, CSS, and JavaScript, as well as responsive layout and accessibility practices.

 ## Table of contents